buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcStructuralLoadResource/Entities/IfcStructuralLoadSingleDisplacementDistortion.md

 # IfcStructuralLoadSingleDisplacementDistortion

-Defines a displacement with warping.
+Defines a displacement with warping.<!-- end of definition -->

 > HISTORY New entity in IFC2x2.

 ## Attributes